retep998/winapi-rs/CONTRIBUTING.md

-## Guidelines ##
+#Guidelines

+##Style

+###Line length

+* The maximum line length for `winapi-rs` is 99.
+Any lines longer than this **must** be modified before they will be accepted.
-* Column limit is a strict 99.
-Avoid newlines it is possible to fit within 99, and when it isn't add newlines as late as possible.
+* Avoid line breaks when possible, but if you cannot make it fit, add line breaks as late as possible (for example, between 80 and 95).

+###Multiline functions

-* Multiline functions and structs should have commas after every field and parameter.
+* Multiline functions and structs **should** have commas after every field and parameter.
-* When doing multiline functions, use this style:
+* When implementing multiline functions, please use this style:
 ```rust
     pub fn QueryInformationJobObject(
         hJob: HANDLE, JobObjectInformationClass: JOBOBJECTINFOCLASS,